 C-Section

 Pressure, tugging, and the difference between sensation and pain.
-What you might feel, what you should not have to tolerate, and what to say if something feels wrong.
+What you might feel during a C-section, and what to say if something feels wrong.

 March 24, 2026 · 6 min read